 Why my family joined a CSA?

 - Produce is cheaper.
-Yes I paid up front but once I did the math, it’s cheaper to get our food through our local farmer than at the supermarket.
+Yes I paid up front but once I did the math, it’s A LOT cheaper to get our food through our local farmer than at the supermarket.
 Our CSA only offers organic produce so the savings are even bigger.

 - We eat what’s in season.
 This also means we had to step out of your comfort zone and cook vegetables we’ve never cooked before but I love this because we’ve discovered lots of delicious vegetables.
+Although some CSA’a let you chose the vegetables you want delivered each week.

 - We get the produce that’s locally grown, which means it doesn’t have to travel a long distance.